 - The ability to work well with others, showing social skills of co-operation and leadership, mutual respect, understanding and support.

 - The motivation and ability to build on strengths and to learn from mistakes.

 We believe that working in a cross-curricular way maximizes the opportunities for children to learn.
-As a school we have invested a great deal of money in providing high quality resources across the curriculum, and particularly in Information and Communication Technology.
+As a school we have invested a great deal of money in providing high quality resources across the curriculum, and particularly in Computing.
 Every class is equipped with an interactive whiteboard and digital learning resources.
 Children have access to ipads, laptops as well as an ICT suite that is equipped with 30 of the latest computers and two laser printers.
 This is because our children are growing up in a highly advanced technical society, and they will need excellent skills in this area to have the edge over others in the future job market.